canonical/sqlair/README.md

 - [Contributing](#contributing)

 ### Motivation
-Marshelling rows from a database into Go objects with the Go standard libarary: [`database/sql`](https://pkg.go.dev/database/sql) requires a lot of repatative and redundent code.
-SQLair provides a convinience layer on top of `database/sql` that improves this process.
+Marshalling rows from a database into Go objects with the Go standard library: [`database/sql`](https://pkg.go.dev/database/sql) requires a lot of repetitive and redundant code.
+SQLair provides a convenience layer on top of `database/sql` that improves this process.

 When writing an SQL query with `database/sql` some points of redundancy/failure are:

 - The order of the columns in the query must match the order of columns in `Rows.Scan`
 - The columns from the query must be manually matched to their destinations
-- If the columns needed changeing, all queries must be changed
+- If the columns needed changing, all queries must be changed

-SQLair exapnds the SQL syntax with input and output expressions which indicate parts of the query that correspond to Go objects.
+SQLair expands the SQL syntax with input and output expressions which indicate parts of the query that correspond to Go objects.
 It allows the user to specify the Go objects they want in the SQL query itself whilst allowing the full power of SQL to be utilised.

 SQLair also provides an alternative API for reading the rows from the database.
-It does not aim to copy `database/sql`, it instead improves upon it and removes inconsistancies in it that have appeared as a result of its long life.
+It does not aim to copy `database/sql`, it instead improves upon it and removes inconsistencies in it that have appeared as a result of its long life.

 # Usage